 A general overview of the Kairos Program can be found on the Senior Formation & Ministry page.
 Because space is limited in our Kairos program, juniors are strongly encouraged to inquire about this early spiritual opportunity.

 During the past summer, Saint Ignatius College Prep provided opportunities for approximately 100 rising seniors on Summer Service Projects.
-The site locations extend from Chicago to New Orleans, Pennsylvania, and the border of Arizona and Mexico.
-The Junior and Senior Class Chaplains will collaborate in the second semester (January 24 & 25, 2017) to inform and recruit students for the Summer 2017 Immersion Program and to distribute application materials.
-For more information, please feel welcome to contact the Senior Class Chaplain at firstname.lastname@example.org.
+The site locations extend from Chicago to New Orleans, New Jersey, the border of Arizona and Mexico, and Los Angeles.
+The Junior and Senior Class Chaplains will collaborate in the second semester (January 22 & 23, 2019) to inform and recruit students for the Summer 2019 Immersion Program and to distribute application materials.
+For more information, please feel welcome to contact the Senior Class Chaplain at email@example.com.